egonw/ojdcheck/README.rst

 1. Open the com.github.ojdcheck project in Eclipse and build.
 2. cd com.github.ojdcheck

+In that directory you can give the code a test run:

-3. javadoc -doclet com.github.ojdcheck.OpenJavaDocCheck \
+  javadoc -doclet com.github.ojdcheck.OpenJavaDocCheck \
     -docletpath bin -sourcepath src \
     com.github.ojdcheck

-The Doclet has two options, one to set the output file, one to give a comma-separated list of custom tests (implementing ICheckDocTest).
+The Doclet has three options.
+One is used to set the location of the output file, a second to give a comma-separated list of custom tests (implementing ICheckDocTest).
 For example:

   javadoc -file report.xml \
     -tests com.github.ojdcheck.test.FooMethodTest \
     -doclet com.github.ojdcheck.OpenJavaDocCheck \
     -docletpath bin -sourcepath src \
     com.github.ojdcheck

+The third option is to control the output type, and you can use -xml and -xhtml.